fnakaki/stealth-multiplet-notebook/2_MultiplexConfiguration.md

 <figure>
 <img
 src="2_MultiplexConfiguration_files/figure-gfm/Effect%20of%20one%20bad%20sample-1.png"
-alt="The effect of labelling efficiency of one sample when different numbers of samples are multiplexed." />
+alt="The effect o a labelling efficiency of one sample when different numbers of samples are multiplexed." />
-<figcaption aria-hidden="true">The effect of labelling efficiency of one
+<figcaption aria-hidden="true">The effect o a labelling efficiency of
-sample when different numbers of samples are multiplexed.</figcaption>
+one sample when different numbers of samples are multiplexed.</figcaption>
 </figure>